 While peanuts may or may not be a particular risk, pedestrians do have special protection under the law, especially in urban areas with high foot traffic and potentially inattentive drivers.
 If negligent or reckless driving injured you as a pedestrian, reach out to an attorney to determine whether you can seek compensation.

-When You Should Contact a Personal Injury Firm?
+When Should You Contact a Personal Injury Firm?

 If someone else’s failure to follow any traffic laws injured you, reach out to a personal injury attorney.
-An attorney will help you navigate the complexities of Pennsylvania law and local statutes, so you can determine the best way forward.
+An attorney will help you navigate the complexities of Pennsylvania law and local statutes so you can determine the best way forward.

 Personal injury firms are passionate about defending the rights of their clients’ rights and can aggressively pursue your case, up to and including going to trial.
 An attorney understands that every case is different, which is why they can tailor each case to your particular needs.